Patrick Meaney: Neil Gaiman: Dream Dangerously

 In 2016, Meaney completed a long in the works documentary on iconic fantasy author Neil Gaiman.
 The film chronicles Neil on his final signing tour, and explores Gaiman's passion for writing, as well as the challenges of balancing embracing the opportunities available to him as a successful writer and creating the stories that fans love.
 The film was released in July 2016 by Vimeo on Demand.

 House of Demons

 In 2018, Meaney released his first narrative film, House of Demons.
 The film follow fours estranged friends who spend a weekend in a remote cabin that used to be home to a Manson Family like cult.
 The film features numerous popular personalities from the geek world, and was acquired for distribution by Sony Home Entertainment/Smith Global Media.

-In 2021, Meaney will release Syphon, a comic book mini-series for Image Comics, co-written with Mohsen Ashraf.
+In 2021, Meaney released Syphon, a comic book mini-series for Image Comics, co-written with Mohsen Ashraf.
+The series received positive reviews, and won the Ringo Award for fan-favorite hero.

+In 2024, his film The Brink Of was released.
+This music romance featured seven original songs, and received a 100% rating on Rotten Tomatoes.